Armen-Jean-Andreasian/Env-Files-Encryptor-for-Ruby/README.md

 ---
 ## Intro

 This script encrypts your files using **AES-256-CBC** with a custom key.

-It's useful to encrypt secrets, etc.
+It's especially useful for encrypting sensitive data, such as secrets, that you need to gitignore or add to a remote host.
+This allows you to securely share files while maintaining the confidentiality of sensitive information.

-In the examples we're gonna stick with `.env` files and `master.key` as the encryption key.
+In the examples, we will use `.env` files and `master.key` as the encryption key.

+**Important Security Note**: If you lose your master key, you will lose access to your encrypted files.
+This script is framework-independent and isolated.
+For example, even if you generate a new master key for your Rails app, it will not unlock your previously encrypted files, and you will lose them forever.

 ---

 ## Usage

-INFO: Files: `.env.test`, `.env.development`, `config/master.key` are for demonstrational purposes only.
-You don't need to share any of those files on GitHub.

 1. Open [env_retriever.rb](env_retriever.rb) edit the line 64, add the files you need to encrypt.
 2. **Encrypt the `.env` file(s)**: